jmagman/flutter-wiki/Engine-Clang-Tidy-Linter.md

 ## Description

 In May 2020, [`clang-tidy`](https://clang.llvm.org/extra/clang-tidy/) was added as a CI step to the Flutter Engine.
 Previously the only lint checks that were happening in the engine were formatting, there were no semantic checks.
-Now there are, but that means there is work to be done migrating all the code to conform to all the semantic checks.
-As part of working on the engine we've decided progressively fix the issues as they arise, thus sharing the work.
+Now there are, but that means there is work to be done migrating all the code to conform to all the lint checks.

+If a file has `// FLUTTER_NOLINT` at the top, it has issues with the lint that haven't been addressed and the linter will ignore it.
+As the issues are fixed the comments should be removed.

+You can run the linter locally by running `flutter/ci/lint.sh`.

 ## FAQs

-### Hey, why am I getting this lint error in code I didn't write?

-We decided that cleaning up the code should be a responsibility shared across all the developers.
-If you see a lint error in a file you've edited please address the problem in your PR or in a separate PR.

 ### I don't understand this lint error, where do I get help?